 NBC will be the place to go for many of the biggest events including the opening and closing ceremonies.
-Hulu, DIRECTV NOW, Sling TV, YouTube TV, and PlayStation Vue all offer NBC in some markets; however, the best way to watch is 100% with an antenna.
+Hulu, Sling TV, YouTube TV, PlayStation Vue, and DIRECTV NOW all offer NBC in some markets; however, the best way to watch is 100% with an antenna.

 To find out if you can get NBC free over the air, check out AntennaRecommendations.com.
 There you can see if you need an indoor or outdoor antenna to get NBC.